Paylocity (PCTY)

 10. Cash Is King

-Paylocity has shown impressive cash profitability, driven by its cost-effective customer acquisition strategy that gives it the option to invest in new products and services rather than sales and marketing.
-The company’s free cash flow margin averaged 20.5% over the last year, better than the broader software sector.
+Paylocity has shown decent cash profitability, giving it some flexibility to reinvest or return capital to investors.
+The company’s free cash flow margin averaged 18.8% over the last year, slightly better than the broader software sector.

-Paylocity’s free cash flow clocked in at $67.2 million in Q3, equivalent to a 16.5% margin.
-The company’s cash profitability regressed as it was 3.9 percentage points lower than in the same quarter last year, prompting us to pay closer attention.
+Paylocity’s free cash flow clocked in at $15.94 million in Q4, equivalent to a 3.8% margin.
+The company’s cash profitability regressed as it was 5.9 percentage points lower than in the same quarter last year, prompting us to pay closer attention.
 Short-term fluctuations typically aren’t a big deal because investment needs can be seasonal, but we’ll be watching to see if the trend extrapolates into future quarters.

 11. Balance Sheet Assessment

-We were impressed by how significantly Paylocity blew past analysts’ EBITDA expectations this quarter.
+We enjoyed seeing Paylocity beat analysts’ EBITDA expectations this quarter.
 We were also glad its full-year EBITDA guidance slightly exceeded Wall Street’s estimates.
-On the other hand, its EBITDA guidance for next quarter slightly missed.
 Overall, this print had some key positives.
-The stock remained flat at $139.33 immediately after reporting.
+The market seemed to be hoping for more, and the stock traded down 1.4% to $125.51 immediately after reporting.

 13. Is Now The Time To Buy Paylocity?

-Paylocity isn’t a terrible business, but it isn’t one of our picks.
-Although its revenue growth was solid over the last five years, it’s expected to deteriorate over the next 12 months and its operating margin hasn't moved over the last year.
+Paylocity’s business quality ultimately falls short of our standards.
+Although its revenue growth was solid over the last five years, it’s expected to deteriorate over the next 12 months and its expanding operating margin shows it’s becoming more efficient at building and selling its software.
 And while the company’s impressive operating margins show it has a highly efficient business model, the downside is its gross margin is below our standards.

-Paylocity’s price-to-sales ratio based on the next 12 months is 4.6x.
-While this valuation is fair, the upside isn’t great compared to the potential downside.
-We're fairly confident there are better investments elsewhere.
+Paylocity’s price-to-sales ratio based on the next 12 months is 3.9x.
+This valuation multiple is fair, but we don’t have much faith in the company.
+We're fairly confident there are better stocks to buy right now.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.